 panoramic spot we walk towards La Foce with its spectacular

 renaissance gardens.
-La Foce is the home of the author Lady Iris Origo who
+La Foce was the home of the author Lady Iris Origo who

-countryside of your imagination with cypress-lined roads and rolling golden
+imagination with cypress-lined roads and rolling golden hills.

 Day Eight: Return by private bus to the Florence Rail Station arriving